 Journal Articles

-Revise & Resubmit.
-“On Act-Types and Act-Tokens: or, The Distinction between Practical Reason and Practical Judgment in Kant.”
+Forthcoming.
+“On Act-Types and Act-Tokens: or, The Distinction between Practical Reason and Practical Judgment in Kant,” Journal of Modern Philosophy.

 Forthcoming.
-“Normative Pluralism and the Other,” Philosophy and Rhetoric.
+“Normative Pluralism and the Other,” Philosophy & Rhetoric.

 (2024).
 “Kant on Feeling and Judgment.”
 Kant-Studien, 115(1): 46-70.
 10.1515/kant-2024-2004.
 [Pre-print]